telerik/winforms-docs/spellchecker/dictionaries.md

 {{endregion}}

-1. Next, we should add the custom dictionary to our RadSpellChecker.
+4\.
+Next, we should add the custom dictionary to our RadSpellChecker.
 Please note, that dictionaries are added per control types basis using the __GetControlSpellChecker__ method.
 This way, using just one RadSpellChecker instance you can add different dictionaries of one and the same language in the context of different controls that need to be spell checked.
 For example, here we are going to add a Dictionary that will be used only for RadTextBox instances.
 In addition, we need to define a CultureInfo that will be stored together with the dictionary in the list of dictionaries.
 This culture will serve as a primary key for the respective dictionary in the dictionaries collection.
-            #_[C#] Defining a culture_

 {{source=..\SamplesCS\SpellChecker\Dictionaries.cs region=defineCulture}}
 {{source=..\SamplesVB\SpellChecker\Dictionaries.vb region=defineCulture}}